import pandas as pd

 - Some models, like SVM, tend to work well only with ‘clean’ and well-structured data of the same type.

-- Many of these models are computationally demanding, making them less practical for large datasets.
+- Many of these models’ standard approach is computationally demanding, making them less practical for large datasets.

 - Lastly, some of these models are less interpretable, making it hard to understand their predictions without an obvious gain in performance.